-Percentage of individuals using the internet for obtaining information from public authorities in Spain
+Percentage of individuals using the Internet for sending filled forms to public authorities in Spain

-Source: Eurostat Information Society Indicators Source: Eurostat Information Society Indicators Percentage of individuals using the Internet for downloading official forms from public authorities in Spain eGovernment State of Play The graph below is the result of the latest eGovernment Benchmark report, which monitors the development of eGovernment in Europe, based on specific indicators.
-These indicators are clustered within four main top-level benchmarks: - User Centricity indicates to what extent (information about) a service is provided online and how this is perceived. - Transparent Government indicates to what extent governments are transparent regarding: i) their own responsibilities and performance, ii) the process of service delivery and iii) personal data involved. - Cross Border Mobility indicates to what extent EU citizens and businesses can use online services in another country. - Key Enablers indicates the extent to which 5 technical pre-conditions are available online.
+The graph below is the result of the latest eGovernment Benchmark report, which monitors the development of eGovernment in Europe, based on specific indicators.
+These indicators are clustered within four main top-level benchmarks:

+- User Centricity indicates to what extent (information about) a service is provided online and how this is perceived. - Transparent Government indicates to what extent governments are transparent regarding: i) their own responsibilities and performance, ii) the process of service delivery and iii) personal data involved. - Cross Border Mobility indicates to what extent EU citizens and businesses can use online services in another country. - Key Enablers indicates the extent to which 5 technical pre-conditions are available online.
 There are: Electronic Identification (eID), Electronic documents (eDocuments), Authoritative Sources, and Digital Post.
 Digital Post refers to the possibility that governments communicate electronically-only with citizens or entrepreneurs through e.g. personal mailboxes or other digital mail solutions.

 This year's measurement has selected a set of four life events that cover the most common domains of public services, representative for both businesses and citizens: Starting a business and early trading operations; Losing and finding a Job; Studying; Family Life (new life event, measured for the first time).
 The figure below presents the development of eGovernment in Spain compared to the EU average score.